sumeetjain/snippets/README.markdown

 2. Download this repository.
 Cloning it probably won't help much - just download the source.
 3. Navigate the topic areas in your downloaded folder to find a snippet you think might improve your workflow.
 4. Double-click to install each snippet you have a crush on.
 You're done.

+## Documentation
+Here's a quick rundown of what each snippet does:

+### CSS
+- reset - Type `reset` and hit TAB to insert some CSS reset styles (my own blend - kind of a mix of YUI and Eric Meyer's)